 - Immunity – 70% to 80% of our immune system is in our gut.2 This is important for so many reasons, particularly in fighting off infection.

-- Neurotransmitter Production – every single category of neurotransmitters are found in our gut, including 80-90% of serotonin (the happy chemical).
+- Neurotransmitter Production – every single category of neurotransmitters is found in our gut, including 80-90% of serotonin (the happy chemical).
 This could mean that your anxiety or depression may be linked to your digestive issues but there are other causes that need to be considered as well but start with your gut.

 - Energy – microbes get energy from food as it is being digested.

-- Metabolic Regulation – our microbiomes play a role in everything from appetite, fat storage, sleep cycles, hormone regulation, even sex drive.
+- Metabolic Regulation – our microbiomes play a role in everything from appetite, fat storage, sleep cycles, hormone regulation, and even sex drive.